kindservices/idea-labs/data-mesh/about.md

 # Data Mesh

-This lab was started in October 2023 to showcase a real-tiem analytics platform.
+This lab was started in October 2023 to showcase a real-time analytics platform.

 It was chosen as it its constituent components are all very reusable, interesting, and deliver value in their own right.